How to use the Business-card USB flash drive in PC or Phone?

 Card-Style USB Flash Drive Usage Guide: Easy for Beginners!

-With the growing demand for portable storage, card-style USB flash drives have become increasingly popular due to their slim design and stylish appearance.
-However, many beginners often wonder, “How do I use a card-style USB drive?”
-Don’t worry!
-This guide will walk you through everything from basic knowledge to practical steps, helping you master card-style USB drives effortlessly—whether connecting to a computer or smartphone.
+As the need for portable storage continues to increase, card-style USB flash drives are growing in popularity due to their slim form factor and chic design.
+If you have begun your USB adventure and wondered “How do I use my card-style USB drive?” fear not!
+This quick guide will show you everything from basic knowledge to all practical steps, so you’ll be the master of the card-style USB in no time connecting to your computer and smartphone!

 1. What is a Card-Style USB Flash Drive?